 Located in the LX factory which can be best described as the Camden market of Lisbon.
 Boqueira is a Mexican BBQ restaurant with BBQ kebab options and also had a live reggae band playing while we were there.

-Budapest is a city break that you need to take.
-We managed to visit for a long weekend in the first week of September while the weather was still pretty decent.
-This city is full of youthful vibes, alternative nightlife, vibrant street art, delicious food and so much more, making it a great pick for a city break.
+Budapest is the perfect destination for a long weekend city break.
+This city is full of youthful vibes, alternative nightlife, vibrant street art, delicious food and so much more.
 The city is divided by the Danube river into two cities, Buda and Pest with beautiful architecture and vistas all around, it is easy to see why it’s nicknamed the ‘pearl of the Danube’.
 In this weekend travel guide, I will try to highlight just that along with the main attractions.
 So let’s dive right in and show you what you can do to make the most of your visit to the city.

 Where to eat?